City

 Do you need a car in Easton, MA?

 In Easton, MA, owning a car can be very helpful, but it is not always necessary.
-Many people in the area use public transportation to get around.
+Many people in the area rely on public transportation for commuting.
 The MBTA provides bus and commuter rail services that connect Easton to Boston and other nearby cities.
-These options can be convenient and cost-effective for daily commutes.
+These options are convenient and can save on parking costs in the city.
+However, the weather in Easton, especially during winter, can affect public transportation schedules.
+Heavy snow or ice may cause delays or cancellations, making a car a more reliable option for some.

 What is the job market like in Easton, MA?